toddbirchard/ghost-webhook-api/README.md

 #### Analytics

+Aggregate data from Google Cloud & Algolia to power “trending” widgets.

   * **GET** `/analytics/`: Export site analytics from a data warehouse to a SQL database.
 Useful for trend-related features ie: "trending this week" widget.
   * **GET** `/analytics/searches/`: Fetch top Algolia search queries for the current week.
 Exports results to a “trending searches” SQL table, as well as historical searches.

 #### Image Optimization

+Ensure all posts have retina, mobile, and webp variants.

   * **POST** `/images`: Upon post creation, generate optimized retina and mobile variants of post ‘feature_image’ if they do not exist.
   * **GET** `/images`: Generates both **retina** and **mobile** varieties of _all_ images in a remote CDN directory.
 Defaults to directory containing images uploaded within current month, or accepts a `?directory=` parameter which accepts a path to recursively optimize images on the given CDN.